 Are you going to write about me one day?

 She turns around and gets in the Uber.
 Rebecca and Sophie wave as it pulls off.
-Harry waves back, walks across past the hotdogs, takes a big breath in through his nose.
+Charlie waves back, walks across past the hotdogs, takes a big breath in through his nose.
 Looks at the chef.

 They smell good.